 The company operates in the trading, holding, development, investment and management of land and property.
-Whilst Covid-19 has caused a significant degree of uncertainty within the economy, it is not expected to have a material impact on future developments for this company.
-A review of the business is included in the financial performance and outlook section of the strategic report on page 2.
+A review of the business is included in the financial performance and outlook and key performance indicators sections of the strategic report on page 2.